-Findings: The quality and nature of evaluation reports in this study varied significantly.
-Rigorous outcomes evaluation was relatively uncommon in the sample reviewe, as was disaggregation of participation and outcomes data to identify program contributions to equity.
-Causal analysis (that is, how interventions cause outcomes, rather than simply 'whether' or 'that' they do) was uncommon.
-Rigorous description of the processes used in implementation, which can contribute to causal analysis, was also relatively uncommon.
-There were issues with attribution of outcomes in some reports.
-The status of evaluation at particular points in time in part reflects funder requirements at those times.
+Findings: The quality and nature of evaluation reports varied significantly.
+Rigorous outcomes evaluation was relatively uncommon in the sample reviewed14, as was disaggregation of participation and outcomes data to identify program contributions to equity.
+Causal analysis (that is, how interventions cause outcomes, rather than simply 'whether' or 'that' they do) was uncommon in the sample.
+Rigorous description of the processes used in implementation, which can contribute to causal analysis, was also relatively uncommon15.
+There were also issues with attribution of outcomes to programs in some reports, because other programs were working on similar issues in the same locations.

 Implications: The extent to which agencies and, importantly, communities and their respective governments can learn from evaluation depends on the evaluation methods that are used.
 This has flow-on effects for the extent to which funders and the CLD sector as a whole can learn from evaluations.
 Evaluation methods in turn are in part determined by the purposes that evaluations are designed to serve and the evaluation questions that are expected to be answered.
-Some types of mixed methods (quantitative and qualitative) evaluations are more likely to be able to combine accountability and learning purposes.
+Participants in the Implementation and Recommendations Workshop made several observations.
+Some types of mixed methods (quantitative and qualitative) evaluations are more likely to be able to combine accountability and learning purposes than some other designs.
 Involving communities and implementers in learning through concurrent monitoring and evaluation has the potential to contribute to positive outcomes from CLD.
+Better evaluation across the CLD sector has the potential to strengthen understanding of the CLD approaches that are most appropriate for particular purposes and contexts, and to strengthen advocacy for CLD.
+The Quality Appraisal Tool for CLD Evaluations may be a useful starting point for assessing the quality of evaluation reports.